vishaltak/gitlab-development-kit/doc/set-up-winbash.md

 ## Setting up GDK on WSL (Linux Bash on Windows, Ubuntu 16.04 Base)

 This is a step-by-step guide on how to get the GDK working under the current `Windows 10 Bash (Creators Update / April 2017)`.
-Due to the overlapping of directories between Windows and the Linux subsystem, you will need a little bit of a workaround to get it working, so that you can also edit files from Window but let it run under the Linux subsystem.
+Due to the overlapping of directories between Windows and the Linux subsystem, you will need a little bit of a workaround to get it working, so that you can also edit files from Windows but let it run under the Linux subsystem.
 If you would install it only in the `mnt` directory you would run into permission errors (especially with sockets).

 1. Create a non-root user or use an existing one